In this article

 If sometime down the line you decide to move your website to another host platform, WordPress.com lets you export your content easily.
 Unfortunately, Wix doesn’t provide this feature, which means you’ll have to move content manually and rebuild your site on the new platform.

-On WordPress.com, you can switch between themes at any time, and if you have a Premium, Business, or eCommerce plan, you gain unlimited access to thousands of premium themes and enhanced customization options for fonts, colors, and CSS of your site.
+On WordPress.com, you can switch between themes at any time, and if you have a Premium, Business, or plugin-enabled plan, you gain unlimited access to thousands of premium themes and enhanced customization options for fonts, colors, and CSS of your site.

 Wix doesn’t offer nearly as much flexibility — you can’t switch between templates, so you’re essentially stuck with the theme you initially choose.
 If you want to change up the look of your site, you have to start from scratch.

 A custom domain is a key part of your site’s identity, and WordPress.com offers domains with every paid plan.
-On Wix, your domain is free for the first year, but you have to purchase a Premium plan to continue using it after that.
+On Wix, your domain is free for the first year, but you have to purchase a plugin-enabled plan to continue using it after that.

 If you upload a lot of images or videos to your website, you’re going to need ample media storage.
 While Wix charges $5 per month for just 500mb of storage, the free version of WordPress.com gives you 3GB of storage — that’s six times what you get with Wix at no cost.
-Upgrading to WordPress.com’s Personal plan gets you 6GB for just $4 a month, while Business and eCommerce plans offer 200GB.
+Upgrading to WordPress.com’s plugin-enabled plan gets you 6GB for just $4 a month, while Business and plugin-enabled plans offer 200GB.

 If you’re new to website creation, it’s always nice to have a community you can turn to for help — on WordPress.com, there’s a global community of users who participate in WordPress.com forums and even attend live events.
 The community forum is divided into subcategories for easy browsing, and fellow members and WordPress admins answer questions.